Daneil98/arhan_financial/readme.md

 🚀 Key Architecture

-The project is split into four decoupled services that communicate asynchronously using RabbitMQ and Celery:
+The project is split into five decoupled services that communicate asynchronously using RabbitMQ and Celery:

-🔐 Identity Service: Manages user authentication (JWT), role-based access control (Customer vs. Staff), and profile management.

-💰 Account Service: Handles Savings & Current accounts services, balance management, loan management, tickets and secure PIN verification.
+🔐 Identity Service: The centralized authentication authority.
+It handles user registration, JWT issuance (with custom claim enrichment), and Role-Based Access Control (RBAC) for Customers and Staff.

+💰 Account Service: The core banking engine.
+It manages account lifecycles (Savings/Current), loan processing, support ticketing, and enforces balance consistency.

-💸 Payment Service: Orchestrates internal transfers and card payments using atomic transactions and service-to-service API calls.
+💸 Payment Service: The transaction orchestrator.
+It executes internal transfers and card charges, utilizing atomic transactions and connection pooling to ensure financial accuracy across distributed databases.

-📖 Ledger Service: A passive consumer service that maintains an immutable double-entry ledger for all financial events to ensure data integrity.
+📖 Ledger Service: An immutable audit log.
+Acting as a passive consumer, it listens for finalized transaction events to record double-entry bookkeeping records, ensuring eventual consistency and data integrity.

+💻 Frontend Service: A user-facing web portal acting as a Backend-for-Frontend (BFF).
+It aggregates data from multiple microservices into a unified UI, handling session management and secure token storage.

 🛠️ Tech Stack

 Framework: Python, Django, Django Rest Framework (DRF)

-Async Messaging: Celery, RabbitMQ (Topic Exchange routing)
+Infrastructure: Nginx (Gateway), RabbitMQ (Message Broker), Celery (Workers)

 Gateway: Nginx (Reverse Proxy)

-Security: JWT (Shared Secret for inter-service auth), Custom Permissions
+Security:

+Auth: JWT with Service-to-Service validation.

+Encryption: Fernet (Symmetric Encryption) for sensitive card data.

+Hashing: PBKDF2 (NIST compliant) for credentials.

 Database: Distributed SQL Databases (per service)